dfinity/motoko/doc/md/canister-maintenance/cycles.md

 func accept<system>(amount : Nat) : (accepted : Nat) // Transfers `amount` from `available()` to `balance()`.
 It returns the amount actually transferred, which may be less than requested, for example, if less is available, or if canister balance limits are reached.
 Requires `system` capability.

-func add(amount : Nat) : () // Indicates the additional amount of cycles to be transferred in the next remote call, i.e. evaluation of a shared function call or `async` expression.
+func add<system>(amount : Nat) : () // Indicates the additional amount of cycles to be transferred in the next remote call, i.e. evaluation of a shared function call or `async` expression.
 Upon the call, but not before, the total amount of units `add`ed since the last call is deducted from `balance()`.
 If this total exceeds `balance()`, the caller traps, aborting the call.
+Requires `system` capability.

 func refunded() : (amount : Nat) // Reports the `amount` of cycles refunded in the last `await` of the current context, or zero if no await has occurred yet.
 Calling `refunded()` is solely informational and does not affect `balance()`.
 Instead, refunds are automatically added to the current balance, whether or not `refunded` is used to observe them.
 ```